docarray/docarray/README.md

 - :spider_web: You **distribute your model** across machines and need to send your data between nodes
 - :gear: You are building a **microservice** architecture and need to send your data between microservices

-> :bulb: **Coming from FatAPI?**: If you're currently using FatAPI for the use cases above, you should be happy to hear
+> :bulb: **Coming from FastAPI?** If you're currently using FatAPI for the use cases above, you should be happy to hear
 > that DocArray is fully compatible with FatAPI!
 > Also, we have [dedicated section](#coming-from-fastapi) just for you!